jiriks74/Docker-DocumentServer/README.md

 ##### Building only for the architecture you are building the image on (when building on Raspberry Pi result will be `arm64`, when on pc result will be `amd64`)
    `docker-compose build`

-##### Building for all supported architectures (you have to have your environment setup for emulation of arm64 with `qemu`)
+##### Building for all supported architectures (you have to have your environment setup for emulation of arm64 with `qemu`) - you have to push to DockerHub
-   `docker buildx build --platform linux/arm64,linux/amd64,linux/386 .
+   `docker buildx build --push --platform linux/arm64,linux/amd64,linux/386 .`

 #### 3. Create and start the container
    `docker-compose up -d`